Free-range eggs: United States

-The United States Department of Agriculture (USDA) requires that egg producers be able to demonstrate that "free range" egg layers have access to the outdoors.
-However, there is no government oversight as to the quality of the external environment, or the amount of time the hen has access to it.
-Many producers label their eggs as cage-free in addition to, or instead of, free-range.
+Many producers choose to label their eggs as cage-free in addition to, or instead of, free-range.
 Recently, US egg labels have expanded to include the term "barn-roaming", to more accurately describe the source of those eggs that are laid by hens which cannot range freely, but are confined to a barn instead of a more restrictive cage.